 In Bed with a Highlander

-This historical romance is a paperback edition that was published by Ballantine Books on August 30, 2011 and has 351 pages.
+historical romance that was published by Ballantine Books on August 30, 2011 and has 351 pages.

 Explore it on Goodreads or Amazon.